junxit/us-congress-bills-110/metadata.md

 - 2007-07-19 — Referred to the Committee on Natural Resources, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-07-19 — Referred to the Committee on Natural Resources, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-07-19 — Sponsor introductory remarks on measure.
 (CR E1572-1573)
+- 2007-07-23 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2007-08-14 — Referred to the Subcommittee on Readiness.
+- 2007-09-27 — Subcommittee Hearings Held.
+- 2007-10-10 — Committee Consideration and Mark-up Session Held.
+- 2007-10-10 — Ordered to be Reported by Unanimous Consent.
+- 2007-10-10 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2007-12-19 — House Committee on Armed Services Granted an extension for further consideration ending not later than Jan.
+15, 2008.
+- 2007-12-19 — Reported by the Committee on Natural Resources.
+H. Rept.
+110-506, Part I.
+- 2007-12-19 — Reported by the Committee on Natural Resources.
+H. Rept.
+110-506, Part I.
+- 2008-01-15 — House Committee on Armed Services Granted an extension for further consideration ending not later than Feb.
+1, 2008.
+- 2008-02-01 — Committee on Armed Services discharged.
+- 2008-02-01 — Committee on Armed Services discharged.
+- 2008-02-01 — Placed on the Union Calendar, Calendar No. 319.